pranlawate/gym-tracker/docs/Google-Sheets-Setup.md

 - In Google Sheets, hover over date cell in Row 1
 - Small note indicator appears in corner of cell
 - Note shows: "Date: E# changed from 'Old Exercise' to 'New Exercise'"

+**Using Dropdowns in Google Sheets:**
+- Each exercise name cell in Column A has a dropdown menu (▼)
+- Click the cell to see all available alternatives for that exercise
+- Select any alternative from the list - change will be tracked automatically
+- This makes it easy to switch exercises manually in Google Sheets without using PWA

 ---